-Servers MUST support the Window.postMessage method [webmessaging] for dialog responses. [dd-9]
+Servers MUST support the Window.postMessage method [whatwg-web-messaging] for dialog responses. [dd-10]

-Servers MAY support the Window Name Protocol defined in [OSLCCore2] for backward compatibility with OSLC 2.0 clients that use that protocol. [dd-10]
+Servers MAY support the Window Name Protocol defined in [OSLCCore2] for backward compatibility with OSLC 2.0 clients that use that protocol. [dd-11]

-Servers MAY support other protocols for dialog responses not specified in this document, which clients request by appending a fragment identifier [RFC3986] describing the protocol to the end of the dialog URI. [dd-11]
+Servers MAY support other protocols for dialog responses not specified in this document, which clients request by appending a fragment identifier [RFC3986] describing the protocol to the end of the dialog URI. [dd-12]

-Servers MUST use postMessage for dialog responses if a client has not added a fragment identifier to the dialog URI, or the fragment identifier is #oslc-core-postMessage-1.0. [dd-12]
+Servers MUST use postMessage for dialog responses if a client has not added a fragment identifier to the dialog URI, or the fragment identifier is #oslc-core-postMessage-1.0. [dd-13]

-Messages describing dialog results MUST start with the characters oslc-response: followed by JSON as specified in Appendix A. Dialog Results JSON. [dd-13]
+Messages describing dialog results MUST start with the characters oslc-response: followed by JSON as specified in Appendix A. Dialog Results JSON. [dd-14]

-'''

 oslc-response:{"oslc:results":

 [{ "oslc:label": "bug 123: server crash", "rdf:resource": "http://example.com/bug123" }]}

 '''

-Servers MAY include additional server-specific properties in the results JSON. [dd-14]
+Servers MAY include additional server-specific properties in the results JSON. [dd-15]

-If the user cancels a dialog, the dialog MUST still send a message with an empty oslc:results array. [dd-15]
+If the user cancels a dialog, the dialog MUST still send a message with an empty oslc:results array. [dd-16]

+'''

+EXAMPLE 23

 oslc-response:{"oslc:results": []}

+'''

-Calls to postMessage from within a dialog MUST be made on window.opener Unless null or undefined. [dd-16]
+Calls to postMessage from within a dialog MUST be made on window.opener unless null or undefined. [dd-17]

-If window.opener is null of undefined, Calls to postMessage MUST be made on window.parent. [dd-17]
+If window.opener is null Or undefined, Calls to postMessage MUST be made on window.parent. [dd-18]

-(window.opener || window.parent).postMessage("oslc-response:" + response, "");
+(window.opener || window.parent).postMessage("oslc-response:" + response, ""); '''

-Clients handling message events from dialogs MUST verify that the event origin is the same as the dialog. [dd-18]
+Clients handling message events from dialogs MUST verify that the event origin is the same as the dialog. [dd-19]